Lothar Rădăceanu: Romanian Workers' Party

-In November of the following year, the PCR and PDSR merged to form the Romanian Workers' Party (PMR)--a name it would retain until reverting to the PCR name in 1965.
-A month later, the PMR forced King Michael to abdicate, marking the founding of the Romanian People's Republic.
+In November of the following year, the PCR and PDSR merged to form the Romanian Workers' Party (PMR)—a name it would retain until reverting to the PCR name in 1965.
+A month later, the PMR forced King Michael I to abdicate, marking the founding of the Romanian People's Republic.
 Rădăceanu served as a secretary of the merged party's Central Committee and a member of the Politburo until his death.
 In 1946–1947, Rădăceanu was among the delegates to the Paris Peace Conference (a group led by Gheorghe Tătărescu).
 He was admitted to the Romanian Academy in 1955.

 Throughout his later years, he maintained the prospective of a left-wing social democrat within the PMR.
 He wrote articles for the Cominform magazine For Lasting Peace, for People's Democracy! which advised Eastern Bloc social democratic parties (which maintained a decorative existence in some Eastern Bloc countries in order to keep up the appearance of pluralism) to be leery of right-wing deviationism.
-He died in Stockholm, while attending an international peace congress.
+He died in Helsinki, while attending an international peace congress.

-His wife Eugenia was actively promoted to party offices under Nicolae Ceauşescu, benefiting from the support of Elena Ceauşescu (as part of a campaign of introducing women activists in the higher echelon).
+His wife Eugenia was actively promoted to party offices under Nicolae Ceaușescu, benefiting from the support of Elena Ceaușescu (as part of a campaign of introducing women activists in the higher echelon).